yaacov/observer/README.md

 })
 ```

-### Group events by time, event groups will be sent once as array of events.
+### Group events by time, event groups will be sent once as an array of events.

 ``` go
 o.Open()